Dybondzy/COVID_Data_Analysis/README.md

 I had plenty practice throughout the course, with the TA guidance.

 ## First Segment:

-Sketch It Out:
+### Sketch It Out: Requirment

 I.   Decide on your overall project,
 II.
 Select your question, and
 III.
 Build a simple model.
 IV.
 You'll connect the model to a fabricated database, using comma-separated values (CSV) or JavaScript Object Notation (JSON) files, to prototype your idea.

+### Sketch It Out: How we did it

-Our Group 4 of 6 members, in the Data Analysis Course:
+Our Group 4 of 6 members were coursemates of the Data Analysis BootCamp:
 We had our first meeting in a breakout room, in class (on zoom.)

-I. Decide on your overall project:
+####  I. Decide on your overall project:

 We bainstormed on several topics.
 2 of the group members suggested an already discussed topic of crytocurrency, which we were leaning on.
 After Nick, the course instructor asked us some questions, we decided to think up other topics.
 Now, I have been curious about the effect of the COVID 19 Pandemic and lessons learned, so I suggested this topic.
 After some deliberation, everyone had curious questions on the topic, and agreed that we make our topic: Coronavirus Pandemic Playbook.